 Architecture should be based on natural lighting because this natural light should be maximized during the initial planning.
 The positioning of windows, their size, and treatment also influence the direction of light in spaces.
 Where there is a lack of natural lighting, strategic artificial lighting makes up.

-Staging vs. Permanent Design
+Staging vs. permanent design

 Investors who invest in property need to be able to draw the line between the sale staging and permanent design features.
 Staging generates emotional value to displaying but will only constitute a short-term investment.
 Permanent design features are built in, and the choice of fixtures and finishes is more to be considered since they are less easy to change.